Pancho Coimbre: Formation of the LBPPR and participation in Negro league baseball

 While he played for the Porto Rico Stars, Alejandro Pompéz made Coimbre an offer to play with the New York Cubans.
 Pompéz became interested in Coimbre after hearing several reviews of his work, but he was initially skeptical of these claims and was hesitant to offer a contract until a group of players recommended Coimbre.
 He debuted in a game against Buschwick in Brooklyn, New York.
 In his first two games, Coimbre connected for four hits, three singles and a double.
 Following this performance Pompéz informed him that he had made the team.
 After the season concluded he was instantly offered a second contract with the Cubans, now playing in the Negro National League.
 He also played with Ponce during the 1940-1941 season of the winter league, recording a batting average of .401 with no strikeouts.
 During his second season with the Cubans Coimbre had an average of .409, and was selected as an All-Star for the first time in his career.

 Following this success, he returned to Puerto Rico and had a batting average of .372 for Ponce as they won their first LBPPR championship.
 The next season Coimbre won his first batting championship in the Puerto Rican Professional Baseball League, finishing at .342 after connecting for base hits in 22 consecutive games.
 In 1943, he had his best season in the U.S. Negro leagues and was selected to the East's All-Star team for a second time.
 He finished with a .428 average, the highest with the Cubans.
 Coimbre received a tribute at Yankee Stadium, where hundreds of Puerto Ricans reunited and awarded him a scroll and a ring recognizing his performance.
 Coimbre also led the LBPPR in runs batted in, with 27 RBIs.
 He was subsequently invited to play in the Liga Mexicana de Beisbol (Mexican Baseball League) for the first time in his career, and joined the Puebla club.
 Coimbre had problems adapting to Mexico's climate at first; however, his average improved over the course of the season and Coimbre finished among the league's leaders.
 Coimbre experienced a similar pattern in the 1944-1945 LBPPR season, where he was unable to record a hit in the first games, but finished with his second batting championship.
+He received a homage along Hiram Bithorn and Luis Rodríguez Olmo.